Frequently Asked Questions

 Can a parent/guardian monitor their student's progress in the college course?

-FERPA (Family Educational Rights Privacy Act) applies to all students enrolled in college courses, regardless of the age of the student.
+No. FERPA (Family Educational Rights Privacy Act) helps protect the privacy of student education records and applies to all students enrolled in college courses, regardless of the age of the student.
 Therefore, communication regarding the college course is only between the student and the college.
 Students are responsible for monitoring their educational progress and communicating with their AACC professors through their AACC email account and through their Canvas course, accessed through MyAACC.
-Families should create systems within their households to discuss progress and to identify if support services are needed.
+Families should create systems within their households to discuss progress.

 Will parents/guardians be informed of a student's enrollment and performance in a college course?

-Parent/guardian(s), counselors, and principals must approve the student's college course(s) through the ECAP process; however, per FERPA, all communication from the college will be addressed to the student.
+No. Parent/guardian(s), counselors, and principals must approve the student's college course(s) through the ECAP process; however, per FERPA, all communication from the college will be addressed to the student.
 It is the responsibility of students to share all information regarding performance and college course progress with their parents/guardians.
-Parents/guardians are encouraged to be actively involved in the application and registration process with their child and create systems within their households to discuss progress and identify if resources for support are needed.
+Parents/guardians are encouraged to be actively involved in the application and registration process with their child and identify if resources for support are needed.

 Resources